gqliu1010/microhaplotype/README.md

 MHpatools is a tool to screen and analyze microhaplotypes that are used in paternity testing.
-Uses can type "python MHpatools.py -h" in linux to see how to use it.
+Users can type "python MHpatools.py -h" in linux to see how to use it.